ssvassiliev/Summer_School_General/_episodes/02-architecture_of_parallel_computers.md

 ---
-title: "Architectures of Parallel Computers"
+title:  "Prallel Computers"
 teaching: 10
-exercises: 0
+exercises:
 questions:
-- "What parallel computing is and why it is important"
-- "Where "
+- "How is a typical CPU  organized?"
+- "What are 4 major groups of computer architectures"
 objectives:
 - "Explain the various criteria on which classification of parallel computers are based"
-- "Discuss the Flynn’s classification based on instruction and data streams"
+- "Introduce the Flynn’s classification"

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Parallel computers follow basic von Neumann CPU design"
+- "Parallel computers can be divided in 4 grops  based on the number of instruction and data streams"
 ---

 To make a full use of compute resources the programmer needs to have a working knowledge of the parallel programming concepts and tools available for writing parallel applications.
 To build a basic understanding of how parallel computing works, let's start with an explanation of the components that comprise computers and their function.